Introducing the Resorts Added to Ikon Pass With the Addition of St. Moritz, Switzerland

 Fine dining on the mountain at Langosteria at Salastrains. | Image: Julia Schneemann

 Corviglia has everything: the glitz and glamour, the World Cup runs, exquisite mountain food, and stunning views.
 It is the epitome of skiing in Switzerland.
 There is a small terrain park with often a skier/boarder cross run, a permanent, timed Giant Slalom course, and a speed check for those who are competitive.
-Corviglia is basked in sun light, which makes for glorious sunshine skiing but also a fairly short season thanks to its south-facing aspect.
+Corviglia is basked in sunlight, which makes for glorious sunshine skiing and a fairly short season thanks to its south-facing aspect.

 Corvatsch Trail Map. | Image: Corvatsch-Diavolezza